-- NDIA staff (employees, contractors, and volunteers) for participation as:
+- Access to NDIA staff (employees, contractors and volunteers) as:

 - project team members, steering committee experts, working parties or similar